Renat97/CS705/README.md

 # CS705
 Ride-hailing application prototype built to use with the Ethereum Virtual Network.
-This repository also cinludes class projects for the Cryptography and Blockchain course.
+This repository also includes PDF's of class projects that I created for a Cryptography and Blockchain course.
+I designed the class projects to go from easier to harder, so the first class project I made was the CRUD app.
+Then the auction, and lastly the voting poll application.
+I also created a document with some questions to answer, as you are working on these projects.